 12 Months Before

 So our goals were set and we knew the date: January 18th, exactly 10 years after we said "I Do."
 We reached out to DFTW to figure out next steps for booking the event in California.
 Looking at the smaller Escape packages we found out they are not able to be officially booked until 6 months out.
 But we had all the pricing and details in order to start planning whatever we could until then.
-We came up with a guest list of closest friends and family that would be within our 18 guest limit and let people know verbally right away to save the date in case they wanted to join us.
+We came up with a guest list of closest friends and family that would be within our 18 guest limit and let people know verbally right away to save the date if they wanted to join us.

 7-11 Months Before